cjgdev/midi-markdown/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug in MIDI Markup Language
+about: Report a bug in MIDI Markdown
 title: '[BUG] '
 labels: 'bug'
 assignees: ''